 MEA Applications

 Current MEA acquisition techniques show superior accessibility and flexibility compared to other electrophysiology models in terms of electrical recording and stimulation, pharmacological manipulation and imaging [34].
 One future goal of investigators in this area is to use MEA technology to build a “brain-on-a-chip” that would allow investigators to recreate various nervous system structures.
-These in-vitro systems would then be able to accurately mimic the behavior and characteristics of real brain structures and could be used to experiment and assess novel treatments for brain disorders, test the effects of new drugs, and better understand the connectivity, structure, and function of the brain [12],[38], [39].
+These in-vitro systems would then be able to accurately mimic the behavior and characteristics of real brain structures.
+Possible applications include experimentation and assessment of novel treatments for brain disorders, evaluation of the effects of new drugs, and better understanding of the connectivity, structure, and function of the brain [12],[38], [39].

 From this perspective, MEA technology can be used to investigate how living neurons could interact with artificial systems with the goal of building hybrid systems where artificial and natural intelligence coexist.
 These hybrid systems could also be used to simulate and study different pathological situations or neurological disorders, such as epilepsy and stroke [12].
 For instance, MEA technology can be used to investigate brain structures at the network level and to study the causes for most brain disorders such as Parkinson’s disease, Alzheimer’s and neuropathic pain.
 Furthermore, MEA technology can also represent a test bed for screening the effects of drugs during neuronal development.
 In this sense, MEA technology provides an electrophysiological platform that researchers can use to study the structural, biochemical or electrical events that take place in nervous system disorders.